annacuomo/Anna_PostDoc_notebooks/CheatSheets/cheatsheet_coding_best_practices.md

-## Miscellaneous articles / blog posts on best practices when coding
+## Miscellaneous notes as well as articles / blog posts on best practices when coding

+* do not put data on github, this includes notebooks!
+Until data is released that is
+* ok to put code, for reproducibility and transparency

 ### General
 * [How to Make Your Code Reviewer Fall in Love with You](https://mtlynch.io/code-review-love/)